Kenneth C. Carter, Ph.D.

 Cristina Csimma, Pharm.D, MHP

-Cristina Csimma is the Executive Chair, Board of Directors for Exonics Therapeutics and is also a Board Member and Member of the Compensation and Nominating and Corporate Governance Committees of Juniper Pharmaceuticals.
-She also serves on advisory boards including Sucampo Pharmaceuticals, the Muscular Dystrophy Association Venture Philanthropy Scientific Advisory Committee; the Executive Oversight Board to the National Institutes of Health (NIH) NeuroNext Network; the External Oversight Committee of NIH Blueprint Neurotherapeutics Network, the Harvard and Brigham and Women’s Hospital MRCT Center External Advisory Board, the Rockefeller University Robertson Therapeutic Development Fund Review Committee and the TREAT-NMD Advisory Committee for Therapeutics (TACT).
-She was previously a Board Director of Vtesse (acquired in March 2017 by Sucampo Pharmaceuticals) and Cydan, where she was also President and founding CEO, the Vice President of Drug Development at Virdante Pharmaceuticals Inc (acquired by Moderna), Principal at Clarus Ventures LLC, and held roles in Clinical Development and Translational Research at Wyeth (now Pfizer), Genetics Institute and Dana Farber Cancer Institute.
+Dr. Cristina Csimma is a seasoned biotechnology executive that has served in senior leadership roles and as a board member for several companies.
+Currently she also serves as Executive Chair of the Board of Directors of Rheostat Therapeutics (neurodegenerative diseases), on the Board of Directors of Idera Pharmaceuticals (NASDAQ: IDRA), a clinical stage biopharmaceutical company and T1D Exchange, a nonprofit research organization for type 1 diabetes.
+She also serves on various advisory boards, including: the Muscular Dystrophy Association Venture Philanthropy Scientific Advisory Committee; the Executive Oversight Board to the National Institutes of Health (NIH) NeuroNext Network; the Harvard and Brigham and Women’s Hospital MRCT Center External Advisory Board, and the TREAT-NMD Advisory Committee for Therapeutics (TACT) She was previously the Executive Chair of the Board of Directors of Exonics Therapeutics (acquired by Vertex), a Director of Juniper Pharmaceuticals (acquired by Catalent), Vtesse (acquired Sucampo Pharmaceuticals) and Cydan, where she was also President and founding CEO.
+Dr. Csimma also served as a Principal at Clarus Ventures LLC and held roles in Clinical Development and Translational Research at Wyeth (now Pfizer), Genetics Institute and Dana Farber Cancer Institute.

 David Mazzo, Ph.D.